arthurtran04/ibm-sentiment-analysis/README.md

 ## Introduction

-This repository is dedicated to creating a sentiment analysis application powered by the BERT model.
+This repository is dedicated to creating a sentiment analysis application powered by the IBM Watson NLP Library.
 Combining the strengths of Python, HTML, and JavaScript, it offers a seamless integration of natural language processing with a user-friendly interface.
 This project serves as a practical demonstration of modern sentiment analysis techniques in action.

 ## Table of Contents